ghazalafurqan/ghazalafurqan/README.md

 ### Hi there 👋
+ “Wisdom is not a product of schooling but of the lifelong attempt to acquire it.”
+– Albert Einstein

+I am a learner, currenting working to get a M.Tech Degree in Artificial Intelligence.
+Mainly focusing on Machine Learning.

+currently working on a project "Sentiment Analysis of News Headlines" as part of a training.

 <!--
 **ghazalafurqan/ghazalafurqan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.